 - In MN, ALL WASTE is considered HAZARDOUS until proven otherwise.
 Must evaluate or manage as hazardous waste. - Hazardous waste regulations are administered by the Minnesota Pollution Control Agency (MPCA).
-MN Administrative Rules, Chapter 7045, Hazardous Waste. - https://www.revisor.mn.gov/rules/7045/ - Metro counties adopt the MN Hazardous Waste Rules but also have their own hazardous waste ordinances which may be more stringent and vary slightly from other counties.
+MN Administrative Rules, Chapter 7045, Hazardous Waste. - Metro counties adopt the MN Hazardous Waste Rules but also have their own hazardous waste ordinances which may be more stringent and vary slightly from other counties.
 Outside the metro area is regulated by the MPCA.
 Contact the hazardous waste program where your clinic is located. - Hazardous Waste Manual Sample: